Bennykuu/ASCII_ART/README.md

 ### 1. How It Works

-⋅⋅* Unordered sub-list.
-⋅⋅1 Transforming Images into Grayscale:
+⋅⋅1.
+Transforming Images into Grayscale:
-...The input image is converted to grayscale, so it only has brightness values.
+   ⋅⋅⋅The input image is converted to grayscale, so it only has brightness values.

 ⋅⋅* Scaling Down:
 ⋅⋅*The image is scaled down to a smaller size using a factor